danieldulaney/appendlist/README.md

 Probably not.

 In general, you should just use a `Vec` and keep track of indices rather than references.
-But if keeping references are very important, then this is your solution.
+But if keeping references is very important, then this is your solution.